-5. Customizing the Look and Feel of WebCenter Using the Customizations Page
+5. Customizing the WebCenter Using Customizations Page

-In the Admin > Preferences > Customizationspage, you can customize a number of WebCenter user interface elements visually.
+In the Admin > Preferences > Customizations page, you can customize a number of WebCenter user interface elements visually.

 The current customization for your instance is always visible when you first load the Customizations page.
 You can alter this customization, reset the customization to default (the standard WebCenter look) or load a theme, which gives you a starting point for your new customization.